For Tech Support call (866) 476-5101. Be sure to have your model and serial numbers, along with the date of installation

-HEPA air cleaners are used today in homes, to beauty salons, to airplanes, laboratories, hospitals and operating rooms across the country because they are the most efficient in removing 99.97% of dust, pollen, mold bacteria and other particulates as small as 0.3 microns in size.
+HEPA air cleaners are used in homes, beauty salons, airplanes, laboratories, hospitals and operating rooms across the country because they are the most efficient in removing 99.97% of dust, pollen, mold bacteria and other particulates as small as 0.3 microns in size.
 The more adversely you feel the effects of airborne particulates or the more polluted your environment is, the more you may consider installing a HEPA system.

 To be truly effective all air cleaners and purifiers should run continuously.
 Scientific research shows that indoor air pollution rapidly returns to pre-treatment levels when a system is turned off.
 Additionally, each time you leave and re-enter your home, you bring new contaminants in to your home.
 If installed with your furnace, you may simply run the furnace blower/fan to keep air flowing through the air cleaner.

 The initial cost of a HEPA air cleaner may be more expensive than other types of air cleaners and vary from one model to another.
 You’ll also want to weigh the cost of filter replacement for these specialized filters.
 Contact your local contractor to learn more.

 Also known as a particulate, a particle can be anything from a grain of sand, a spot of dust, pollen, or a pesticide brought in by your shoes.
 It can also be smoke and gaseous types of elements in the air.

 A micron is a unit of measure; one millionth of a meter.
 A meter is approximately 39.5 inches.
 For comparison, the average diameter of a human hair is 100 microns and the smallest particle the human eye can discern is 10 microns.